cobwebch/external_import/Documentation/User/Command/Index.rst

 Debugging on the command-line is achieved by using the verbose flag, which is available for all commands.
-If global debugging is turned on (see the :ref:`Extension configuration <configuration>`), debugged variables will be dumped after the usual output from the External Import command.
+If global debugging is turned on (see the :ref:`Extension configuration <configuration>`), debugged variables will be dumped along with the usual output from the External Import command.
 If global debugging is disabled, it can be enabled for a single run, by using the "debug" flag: